-- Serve cold or at room temperature as desired.
+- Stir Everything Together.
+Serve as desired.
 ENJOY!

 - Chicken can be cooked and diced up to 2 to 4 days in advance, depending upon how long you’d also like to keep the curry leftover.
 Store in an airtight container in the refrigerator.

 - Toast the cashews up to 1 week in advance.
 Store at room temperature.